Exam-standard consolidation

-How to revise RYA Yachtmaster theory
+How to consolidate RYA Yachtmaster Offshore theory

 Start by checking Day Skipper foundations